matthieusb/spring-jhipster-simple-app/README.md

 When you run the api, you can access the address *localhost:8080/*, it will redirect you to the swagger-ui.
 From there you'll have access to all routes and be able to test them.

+## Evolutions

+Another version of this simple api should come with Spring reactive and maybe Kotlin on my github repository.